obarrera/Temporal-Communication-Through-ELF-Wave-Resonance/README.md

 # Simulations

-1. The simulation of ELF wave propagation in curved spacetime is complete.
-The plot shows the evolution of the electric field 𝐸(𝑡) over time, incorporating spacetime curvature and quantum modulation.
+1. The plot shows the evolution of the electric field 𝐸(𝑡) over time, incorporating spacetime curvature and quantum modulation.

 ![Simulation](output.png)